iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.2/report.md

 > Share doesn't work!!!!
 UNINSTALLED the junk app<br> :date: __2020-11-01 13:09:50__

 > Zeta not an option to qualify for assistance!<br> :date: __2020-10-31 05:39:11__

-> Poorly targeted and poorly timed notifications that are sent during normal sleep hours - make it necessary to use device settings to stop all notifications from this app.
-Insufficient app based management of notifications.<br> :date: __2020-10-28 10:43:34__

-> IDK BUCK<br> :date: __2020-10-26 22:39:34__